Camp Alexander |

 (1823 - 1946), Rip-Raps, Hampton

 Formerly named Fort Calhoun until 1862.
 It was also referred to as Castle Calhoun.
 It is located on a man-made island (the Rip-Raps) at the entrance to the harbor of Hampton Roads.
 The island was created between 1819 and 1823.
 Construction of the fort was then begun but the foundation kept sinking causing numerous delays.
 Construction was finally halted in 1830.
 Fort Wool was to have consisted of three tiers of casemates plus a barbette tier with 232 guns.
 Only about one and a half tiers were completed.
-More stones were added to the island in 1858.
+More foundation stones were added to the island in 1858.
 The fort finally received 10 cannon in 1861 and the Union held it throughout the Civil War.
-They were able to fire on the Confederate position at Sewells Point, located on present-day Norfolk Naval Station.
+They were able to fire on the Confederate position at Sewells Point, located on the present-day Norfolk U.S. Naval Base.

 In 1902 most of the old fort was torn down.
 Modern batteries were built, incorporating eight of the original casemates and the remaining outer wall.
 They were Battery Claiborne (1908 - 1918), Battery Dyer (1908 - 1917), Battery Gates (1908 - 1942) converted to #229, Battery 229 (1944), Battery Lee (1905 - 1942) (guns to Fishermans Island), and Battery Hindman (1905 - 1946).
 The fort was a subpost of Fort Monroe in World War I. During the world wars a huge anti-submarine net was stretched across the channel to Fort Monroe.
 Two WWII fire-control towers were located at either end of the island.
 A BC station tower still stands.
 Transferred to the state in 1970, presently managed by the city.
 The island is accessable by private boat, or also the Miss Hampton II tourboat (fee) operating out of downtown Hampton, regularly stopping at the fort since 1985.
 Hurricane Isabel in 2003 damaged the boat dock.
-Since 2005 the island may be closed to the public during Homeland Security alerts.
+Since 2005 the island may be subject to public closure during Homeland Security alerts.
 The Hampton Roads Bridge-Tunnel complex (I-64 / US 60) was originally completed in 1957.
 See also Virginia Military Places